jknapp25/web-dev-map/concepts.md

 * URL’s
 * URL vs URI

+Types of projects:
+* SPA's
+* PWA’s
+* What are Microservices?

+Testing
+* What, why, how?
 * Latency
 * Average time it takes to build a basic note app for newbie vs experienced person
 * Website speed testing tools